toranb/broccoli-template-compiler/README.md

 # broccoli-template-compiler

-A generic filter for Broccoli that turns template files into compiled JS functions
+An opinionated filter for Broccoli that compiles handlebars templates for ember.js

 ## Installation